andcut/snakecult-site/content/posts/froese-ritualized-mind-hypothesis.md

 quality: 7
 slug: froese-ritualized-mind-eve-theory
 tags:
  - Sapient Paradox
  - Consciousness
  - Evolution
-- ritual
+ - Ritual
 title: 'The Ritualised Mind and the Eve Theory of Consciousness: A Convergent Account of Human Cognitive Evolution'
 ---